Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 \begin{example} \citet{Chen2020AML} propose a machine-learning-based approach that helps detecting vulnerabilities in open-source libraries.
 To this end, they build on word embeddings from word2vec.
 Recognizing that word2vec relies on a number of parameters (e.g., window size and vector size), the authors systematically explore how the performance of the approach is affected by changing word2vec-related parameters for different data sets.
 They find that the parameters that predominantly affect the performance differ from data set to data set. \end{example}

-\emph{Uncertainty knowledge} considers the performance of an algorithm as a function of the task assumptions, which describe the relevant aspects of the \emph{external} environment of an algorithm.
-The goal of uncertainty analyses is to evaluate the uncertainty of the expected algorithm performance as the algorithm environment varies across problem instances.
+\emph{Uncertainty knowledge} considers the performance of an algorithm as a function of the task assumptions, which describe the relevant aspects of the \emph{external} environment of an algorithm. \citet{larson2025} use the term context claims to refer to such knowledge.
+The goal of uncertainty analysis is to assess how the expected performance of an algorithm varies across problem instances.
 Alternatively, the goal could also be to investigate the precision of the expected performance.

 \begin{example} \citet{kuccuk2021improving} propose an approach for fault localization in source code.
 In the evaluation experiments, the authors do not only show that the approach is performing better than the state of the art, they also investigate the impact of a specific data set characteristic called \textit{covariate imbalance}.
 They analyze the empirical relationship between covariate imbalance and the chosen performance metric and find that increasing covariate imbalance indeed leads to higher fault localization costs.
 They also show, however, that the presented technique is less affected by a covariate imbalance than the state of the art. \end{example}